The Gold-Bug: Plot

-The decoded message with spaces, punctuation, and capitalization is:

-Legrand determined that the "bishop's hostel" referred to the site of an ancient manor house, where he found a narrow ledge that roughly resembled a chair (the "devil's seat").
-Using a telescope and sighting at the given bearing, he spotted something white among the branches of a large tree; this proved to be the skull through which a weight had to be dropped from the left eye in order to find the treasure.

 Analysis

 "The Gold-Bug" includes a simple substitution cipher.
 Though he did not invent "secret writing" or cryptography (he was probably inspired by an interest in Daniel Defoe's Robinson Crusoe), Poe certainly popularized it during his time.
 To most people in the 19th century, cryptography was mysterious and those able to break the codes were considered gifted with nearly supernatural ability.
 Poe had drawn attention to it as a novelty over four months in the Philadelphia publication Alexander's Weekly Messenger in 1840.
 He had asked readers to submit their own substitution ciphers, boasting he could solve all of them with little effort.
 The challenge brought about, as Poe wrote, "a very lively interest among the numerous readers of the journal.
 Letters poured in upon the editor from all parts of the country."
 In July 1841, Poe published "A Few Words on Secret Writing" and, realizing the interest in the topic, wrote "The Gold-Bug" as one of the few pieces of literature to incorporate ciphers as part of the story.
 Poe's character Legrand's explanation of his ability to solve the cipher is very like Poe's explanation in "A Few Words on Secret Writing".

 The actual "gold-bug" in the story is not a real insect.
 Instead, Poe combined characteristics of two insects found in the area where the story takes place.
 The Callichroma splendidum, though not technically a scarab but a species of longhorn beetle (Cerambycidae), has a gold head and slightly gold-tinted body.
 The black spots noted on the back of the fictional bug can be found on the Alaus oculatus, a click beetle also native to Sullivan's Island.